Skip to content

 Imagine this: an old acquaintance of a client wants to hire you as a lawyer.
 You know the person via via, but are not aware of the name of his limited company.
 Still, you consider taking the case.
 You request all name and contact details and receive the name of his private limited company.
 To your surprise, it turns out to be called ‘Money Laundering in Antwerp BV’, also known as ‘GW in Antwerp’.

-Jonathan is RegLab's is our multilingual specialist for Belgium, Luxembourg and France.
-Based in Belgium, he is at the centre of his clients and their queries.
-Because of his cheerful and chatty attitude, he is a strategic match for both existing and new clients.
-He is therefore an important link in our international collaborations!
+Jonathan is RegLab's multilingual specialist for Belgium, Luxembourg and France.
+Based in Belgium, he is at the heart of his clients' needs and questions.
+His cheerful and outgoing nature makes him a strategic match for both existing and new clients.
+He is an important part of our international collaborations!